invites people of all ages to walk (or walk/run in some cities) in support of allergy, asthma and anaphylaxis research and education.

 On June 17th, 2006, Deb and Jim LeVangie, AAIA volunteers from Afton, Nova Scotia, spearheaded a 'Washer Toss Tournament' to raise funds for peanut allergy research. [read more...]

-Good news: a new information tool is now available to help Quebeckers in the urban areas of Montréal Island, Gatineau and Québec City be aware of the relative health risk associated with air pollution levels.
+An information tool is now available to help Quebeckers in the urban areas of Montréal Island, Gatineau and Québec City be aware of the relative health risk associated with air pollution levels.
 If you have breathing problems or heart disease, this information tool will help you stay aware of the health risk based on air pollution levels.
 Visit the Quebec AQHI website or call this toll-free number (1 866 688-3810) to learn the current AQHI.
 You can sign up for free to be alerted by phone when the poor air quality has the potential to affect your health.

 The Air Quality Health Index (AQHI) is a scale designed to help you understand what the air quality around you means to your health.
 To know more about what Health Canada has to say about the AQHI, please click here.